 Consumers are looking for personal brands to connect with so you need to understand what they’re looking for.
 Social media isn’t going anywhere, so you need to appeal to audiences on the individual as well as the collective.
 Create an experience with your brand that delights customers, but is unique enough for them to share.

-When you approach your strategy for 2018, it needs to be customer centric.
+Ultimately, you want to take a growth marketing approach to your strategy in 2018.
+This will ensure it's customer centric.
 You can’t focus on your product or service and then your audience.
 It needs to be reversed.
 Think about what they want and what will make them share your brand.
 Provide them with real-time solutions that solve a problem or enhance an experience.

 In order to report measurable reports for your marketing efforts you need to bridge the gap between digital and in-store shopping experiences.
 In other words, you need to make it real.
 Consumers flock to the internet to find the information they need, and too often the messaging is different when they make the trip into the store.
 Making this connection will allow consumers to pick up where they left off, and find exactly what they need.